Dynamics365/dynamics365.github.io/_posts/2017-04-10-OOPs_Concept.md

 </figure>

 ### 14. Interface

-Interface is same like abstract class but in Interface we will have only method declaration but in abstract class we can have both method declaration and method definition .Methods of Interface must be implemented in a implementing class
+Interface is same like abstract class but in Interface we will have only method declaration but in abstract class we can have both method declaration and method definition .Methods of Interface must be implemented in a implementing class.

 See the below Example program for an Interface.
 All the methods of Interface have been implemented in the class.
 As I have already told you that c# don’t support multiple inheritance for using multiple inheritance we can use Interface.

 This below program is an example for multiple inheritance using Interface.

 {% highlight csharp %}
 interface GuestInterface { void GuestWelcomeMessage(); void NoofGuestes();    }